Ann Lislegaard

 Ann Lislegaard (born 1962 in Norway) is a contemporary artist living and working in Copenhagen, Denmark and New York City, US.
 She is known for her 3D film animations and sound-light installations often departing from ideas found in science fiction.
-She finds in Science fiction an alternative approach to language, narration, gender roles and concepts of the future.
+Through the genre of science fiction, she finds an alternative approach to language, narration, gender roles and concepts of the future.